igupta1/hydrogpt/methodology.md

 # Conclusion

-The AI Impact Tracker provides two different perspectives on LLM energy consumption, reflecting the ongoing debate between academic research and industry statements.
-By offering both community estimates (research-based) and Sam Altman's estimation (industry-based), users can understand the range of possible energy impacts and make informed decisions about their AI usage.

-The significant difference between the two methods (14.5x) highlights the uncertainty in current AI energy consumption estimates and the need for more transparency from AI providers regarding their actual energy usage.

-All estimates are contextualized through familiar equivalents to help users understand the real-world impact of their AI interactions.
+The AI Impact Tracker provides research-based estimates of LLM energy consumption using community estimates and the EcoLogits methodology.
+The global scale comparison feature helps contextualize individual usage by showing what would happen if everyone consumed the same amount of energy.

-**Important Note**: These are estimates based on available information.
+**Important Note**: These are estimates based on available information and academic research.
 Exact energy measurements would require direct data from model providers, which is currently not publicly available.
+The need for more transparency from AI providers regarding their actual energy usage remains critical.

 Contributions to improve these calculations are welcome.
 If you have suggestions, corrections, or additional data sources that could enhance the accuracy of the estimates, please open an issue or submit a pull request.